'Speak out:' Biden, Harris decry racism during Atlanta visit

 “To have them talk about it in this way, so publicly, and to say AAPI, or to note that our communities are going through difficult times, is huge,” Au said.

 As he boarded Air Force One on Friday morning, Biden, who was wearing a mask, stumbled several times up the stairs to the aircraft, before saluting the military officer who greeted him on the tarmac.
-Jean-Pierre said Biden was “doing 100% fine.”
+White House principal deputy press secretary Karine Jean-Pierre said Biden was “doing 100% fine.”

 —

 Miller reported from Washington.
-AP writers Ben Nadler and Bill Barrow in Atlanta contributed.
+Associated Press writers Ben Nadler and Bill Barrow contributed to this report.

 Credit: Patrick Semansky